top of page

 (Same schedule repeats)

-Our five-day schedule includes four guests scholars, as well as walking tours and a guided bus tour of the Ports of Newark and Elizabeth.
+Our five-day schedule includes four guests scholars, as well as walking tours (and a guided bus tour of the Ports of Newark and Elizabeth in June).
 Daily discussions will link our readings to the site visits.
 Participants will have opportunity to share their independent work if desired, and some reflection sessions will include writing.
 A day-by-day outline of our schedule follows.
 We will share a detailed schedule once participants are accepted.
 All speakers and site visits are subject to change.

 • Day 1: Orientation, Introductions, and the Native American Uses of New York's Waterways